Julie Power: Powers and abilities

 Julie's original power (and that most associated with the character) was unaided flight by means of rapid forward propulsion that left a highly visible tri-colored band of light in her wake.
-Julie could only remain aloft while in motion, however, as she discovered when she first used her powers, only managing to stop when she accidentally collided with the bulkhead of a Snark starship and broke her arm.
 Julie never flew at the speed of light as her codename suggested, and her top speed remains unknown, but it was supposed by her brother Alex on one occasion that she had broken the sound barrier.

 Julie gained the density powers previously held by her brother Jack for a time and operated under the name Molecula.
-She expanded upon her new powers by learning to create force fields and bubbles, the latter of which could be employed to cushion herself or others from falls.
-Julie also learned to make herself taller and larger without transforming into a cloud - though she still retained the same mass and would become tired when increasing her height and stature for long periods of time.
+As Molecula, Julie can create force fields and bubbles, the latter of which can be employed to cushion herself or others from falls.
+Julie also learned to make herself taller and larger, though she still retained the same mass and would become tired when increasing her height and stature for long periods of time.
+Julie eventually regained her original acceleration powers and gained the ability to teleport large distances without any visible sign of exhaustion.

-Julie eventually regained her original acceleration powers and continued as a member of Power Pack under her original codename, Lightspeed.
-She did not develop any new permutations of - or applications for - this ability, however, until after she changed her codename once again, this time to Starstreak.
-Just as she expanded her mass-controlling abilities as Molecula, Julie eventually refined her original abilities so she could teleport over great distances without any visible sign of exhaustion.